bridge-core/docs/docs/guide/misc/project-types/index.md

 ## bridge.
 Folder

-This is the recommended way to work on an Add-On project. bridge. will place the project within your bridge. folder and [sync your packs](/guide/misc/com-mojang-syncing/) to your `com.mojang`'s "development_behavior_packs" and "development_resource_packs" folders. whenever you make changes.
+This is the recommended way to work on an Add-On project. bridge. will place the project within your bridge. folder and [sync your packs](/guide/misc/com-mojang-syncing/) to your `com.mojang`'s "development_behavior_packs" and "development_resource_packs" folders whenever you make changes.

 ## Local Project